A wedding is one of the most joyful and significant events for the two of you, and for such a special day, we offer a special place.

 Banns or license: legal requirements prior to marriage

-If one of you resides in the parish, or is on the church electoral roll, or has a qualifying connection with the church you may meet the legal requirements prior to marriage by the calling of banns.
+If one of you resides in the parish, is on the church electoral roll, or has a qualifying connection with the church, you may meet the legal requirements prior to marriage by the calling of banns.
 Banns are called on three consecutive Sundays within three months of the wedding date in the parish churches of both bride and bridegroom.
-At St Catherine's this is usually done on the first three Sundays two months prior to your wedding at our 11:00am service (so we read banns for August in June).
+At St Catherine's this is usually done on the first three Sundays two-three months prior to your wedding at our 11:00am service.
 However, our Parish Administrator will advise you when this will be, so that you may attend and hear the calling of your banns.